How to create a unique and memorable brand

 Understanding your target audience

-The first step to building a succesfull brand is knowing who you’re talking to.
+The first step to building a successful brand is knowing who you’re talking to.
 What are their needs, values, and pain points?
 Without a clear understanding of your audience, it’s easy to create a brand that doesn’t connect.
-When you align your branding with the users perspective, you’ll stand out in their minds and be memorable.
+When you align your branding with the user’s perspective, you’ll stand out in their minds and be memorable.

 Brand values